samsarahq/samsara-sdks/goapiclient/docs/User.md

 ### SetAuthType

-`func (o *User) SetAuthType(v string)`
+`func (o *User) SetAuthType(v UserAuthType)`

-SetAuthType gets a reference to the given string and assigns it to the AuthType field.
+SetAuthType gets a reference to the given UserAuthType and assigns it to the AuthType field.

 ### GetEmail